Voverride/SeuPipe/README.md

    http://127.0.0.1:8088
    ```

-   You should now see the Spatpy interface.
+   You should now see the SeuPipe interface.

 ## Project Documentation

-To view the project documentation, please refer to the following link: [Spatpy Document](#)
+To view the project documentation, please refer to the following link: [SeuPipe Document](#)

 ## Updating the Documentation